sl3597/ShengweiLiu/_pages/about.md

 ---
 permalink: /
-title: "Shengwei Liu – Electrical & Computer Engineer | Wearable Tech & Distributed Systems Researcher"
+title: "Electrical & Computer Engineer | Wearable Tech"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my academic and professional website!
+Welcome to my website!
 I am **Shengwei Liu**, an engineer and researcher passionate about **wearable technologies, embedded systems, and distributed computing architectures**.
 I combine expertise in hardware-software co-design, machine learning, and system optimization to build real-world solutions in healthcare and computer systems.

 ---